HeyBlack233/RepeaterSoundMod/README.md

 ### Repeater

-Repeater will play a sound when it got clicked(delay changed), this sound is displayed as "Repeater clicked" in subtitle.
+Repeater will play a sound when it got clicked(delay changed), this sound is displayed as "Repeater clicks" in subtitle.

 ### Redstone Wire

-Redstone wire will play a sound when it got clicked and the shape is changed between dot and cross, this sound is displayed as "Redstone Wire clicked" in subtitle.
+Redstone wire will play a sound when it got clicked and the shape is changed between dot and cross, this sound is displayed as "Redstone Wire clicks" in subtitle.

 ## Configuration